 FELONY TAX EVASION

-- the failure to report cash income;
+• Failure to report cash income;

-- deducting personal expenses on a business return;
+• Deducting personal expenses on a business return;

-- falsely claiming charitable deductions;
+• Falsely claiming charitable deductions;

-- failing to report foreign income;
+• Failing to report foreign income;

-- failing to file a return;
+• Failing to file a return;

 Willful Tax Evasion

-Failure to File Taxes
+Failure to File

-The failure to file a tax return is a misdemeanor punishable by a fine of up to $25,000.00 (up to $100,000.00 for corporations).
+Failing to file a tax return is a misdemeanor punishable by a fine of up to $25,000.00 (up to $100,000.00 for corporations).
 While a misdemeanor charge is scary enough, the IRS can convert it to a felony charge.

-The consequences of a felony tax evasion charge include a fine of up to $100,000.00 for an individual (and up to $500,000.00 for a corporation).
-Government prosecutors have significant discretion when it comes to indicting a person for felony tax evasion.
+The consequences of a felony tax conviction include a fine of up to $100,000.00 for an individual (and up to $500,000.00 for a corporation).
+Because of the potential for large fines and jail time, retaining an experienced attorney as early as possible is essential.

 Audits

-If the IRS decides to prosecute you for tax evasion, the chances of a conviction high.
-Close to half of those convicted of tax evasion will actually be incarcerated.
-Therefore, you should immediately retain an experienced attorney if you learn that you are the subject of a CID investigation.
+If the IRS decides to prosecute, the chances of a conviction are high.
+Close to half of those convicted of tax evasion will be incarcerated.
+Therefore, immediately retain an experienced attorney if you learn that you are the subject of a CID investigation.
+There may still be an opportunity to avoid having the charges presented to a Grand Jury.

-If you hire us before you are indicted for tax evasion, there may still be an opportunity to avoid having the charges presented to a Grand Jury.
-While it is difficult to avoid prosecution, with our knowledge and experience we may be able to convince the IRS that your situation involves a misunderstanding of tax law rather than a willful violation.
+While it is challenging to avoid prosecution, we will work to convince the IRS that your situation involves a misunderstanding of tax law rather than a willful violation.

 Accountants